Is your horse actually lazy, or are they stiff, heavy on the forehand, and have learned to shut out your aids?

 If your horse isn’t forward, chasing them with driving aids will only create more tense, choppy steps, but will not fix the problem.
 There is a big difference between faster, and with more impulsion.

 Often we look at the forward and slow types of horses as different, but they both are showing symptoms of the same problem: stiffness and lack of balance.
+One is running away from his lack of balance, the other’s lack of balance has created an inability to go forward.
 Both horses can be helped with suppling the shoulders, lengthening and straightening the neck, and developing a swing through the back.